Essential Survey Data Quality Checks for Reliable Survey Insights

 A best practice is to follow the “baseball rule” when analyzing respondents who have tripped quality check flags.
 If a respondent fails any three quality checks, they should automatically be removed from the data set.
 A respondent who fails only one or two of the checks should be subjected to additional review.

-What Are the Main Types of Quality Checks?
+What Are the Main Types of Survey Data Quality Checks?

 • Knowledge Checks: These help ensure each respondent is familiar with and educated on a topic.
 Content knowledge checks can include asking a respondent to pick correct definitions, define various acronyms, or provide other information.
 These should be included in a screening section.